Course Summary

 Delegates

-are able to ask the lecturer
+are able to ask the presenter

 questions during the training session via the chat tool or afterwards via email.